MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 This article shows how to register such a bot with Azure Bot Service.

 > [!IMPORTANT]
-> You only need to register a bot if it is not hosted in Azure.
+> You only need to register a bot if it's not hosted in Azure.
 > Bots created using the Azure CLI are already registered with the Azure Bot Service.

 [!INCLUDE [identity-app-type-support](./includes/azure-bot-resource/identity-app-type-support.md)]